parth-32/nextjs-nestjs-supabase-rag/docs/tradeoffs-and-roadmap.md

 1. **Compliance PDFs are text-based** — policies, regulations, and contracts with selectable text layers.
 2. **Single-tenant per user** — each user sees only their own documents; no org/team sharing.
 3. **English-language documents** — chunking and stop-word filtering assume English prose.
-4. **Low-to-moderate concurrency** — in-process ingestion is acceptable for demo/assessment scale.
+4. **Low-to-moderate concurrency** — in-process ingestion suits the current single-user workload; a job queue is planned for higher throughput.
 5. **Gemini API availability** — external dependency; no fallback model configured.
 6. **Output is informational, not legal advice** — summaries and answers are AI-generated extracts, not certified compliance opinions.

 ## What we intentionally did not build

-Prioritized a **simple, well-engineered** solution over feature breadth (per assessment guidance):
+Prioritized a **simple, well-engineered** foundation over feature breadth:

 - OCR / vision-based PDF parsing
 - Document deletion or re-ingestion